 Before you begin, you'll need a list of currently enrolled employees, their balances, and year-to-date contributions.
 Reach out to your current Health FSA provider if you need help finding this.

-Once you complete the steps in Gusto, we'll start setting up your benefit and reach out to you with next steps.
+Once you complete the steps in Gusto, we'll start setting up your benefit and contact you with next steps.

 Non-discrimination testing is a method you can use to make sure your benefits don’t favor highly compensated or key employees.
 For Flexible Spending Accounts (FSAs), a common test to use is the key employee concentration test.
 For Dependent Care Flexible Spending Accounts (DCFSA), both the key employee concentration test and the average benefits test are commonly used.
 You are encouraged to check with your tax expert and/or legal counsel to confirm which tests are necessary for your company.